lakshaywadhwa7/stocks_data_analysis/README.md

 After this, please do: pip install -r requirements.txt

-AFter this just do python main.py in directory to run the code and it would produce all required graphs.
+After this just do python main.py in directory to run the code and it would produce all required graphs.